D. Surendran

-D. Surendran (born 16 April 1980 in Selangor, Malaysia) is a Malaysian footballer, currently unattached.
+Davaghan Surendran (born 16 April 1980 in Selangor, Malaysia) is a former Malaysian footballer.

 Career

 He has spent his entire career with Selangor FA since breaking into the senior team in 1999.
 Surendran can play as a defender and midfielder, at the right area.

 Among the best moment of his career is scoring the golden goal in extra time to win the 2001 Malaysia FA Cup final for Selangor against Sarawak FA.
-He was also part of Selangor team that win the treble championship in 2005 and 2009.
+He was also part of Selangor team that won the domestic double in 2005 and domestic treble in 2009.

-He leaves Selangor when his contract was not renewed beyond 2011.
+He left Selangor when his contract was not renewed beyond 2011.

 National team

 Surendran represented Malaysia in international tournaments.
 He played at the 2004 Tiger Cup, as well as some 2006 FIFA World Cup qualification matches.